pndni/Charge_GM_WM_Properties_Pipeline/README.md

 `stats.txt` is similar, but contains results for each part of the lobe mask separately (i.e. the complex atlas described below).

-## errorflag, warningflag, and status.txt
+## errorflag, warningflag, eddyflag, and status.txt

 ### warningflag
 The `fnirt` stdout is searched for a specific warning regarding the invertibility of the registration.